-This five-day programme focuses in 2022 on three thematic strands in children’s literature research:
+This five-day programme focuses in 2023 on four thematic strands in children’s literature research:

-Browse through the strands to get a glimpse of lectures and workshops; more details will be added by the end of January 2022.
+Browse through the strands to get a glimpse of lectures and workshops; more details of the 2023 programme will be added gradually.
 Titles and attributions to strands may be subject to change.

 Each workshop includes a list with required advance reading.
 All participants are expected to complete this reading before the start of the workshop.
-A PDF of the academic articles and chapters will be provided on Blackboard, which will become available to participants a few weeks before the summer school starts.
+A PDF of the academic articles and chapters will be provided in the Blackboard learning environment, which will become available to participants a few weeks before the summer school starts.
 Participants are expected to get hold of the primary reading materials themselves.

 Most workshops also list an assignment for students who want to earn credits for the summer school.
 Please respect the deadlines and guidelines for submission.

-Spaces in the workshops are limited, so if you have a clear preference, it’s best to register early to secure your place.
-Unfortunately, we cannot reserve spaces for students who have not completed registration.
+Spaces in the workshops are limited, so if you have a clear preference, it’s best to apply early to secure your place.
+Unfortunately, we cannot reserve spaces for students who have not completed application.

 This summer school is mainly targeted at MA and PhD students, but also open to more senior researchers and professionals with an interest in children’s literature studies.